Shuffle/Shuffle/.github/install-guide.md

 </h1>

 Installation of Shuffle is currently available for [docker](https://shuffler.io/docs/configuration#production-readiness) and [kubernetes](https://shuffler.io/docs/configuration#Kubernetes).

+- Looking to run workflows onprem, but don't want to run the entire stack?
+Looks into [Environments & Orborus hosting Onprem](https://shuffler.io/docs/organizations#Environments)
-Looking for how to update Shuffle?
+- Looking for how to update Shuffle?
 Check the [updating guide](https://shuffler.io/docs/configuration#updating_shuffle)

 This document outlines an introduction environment which is **not** scalable.
 [Read here](https://shuffler.io/docs/configuration#production_readiness) for information on production readiness and scalability.
 This also includes system requirements and configurations for **Docker Swarm** or **Kubernetes**.